20 Apr One Size (of Diversity) Will Not Fit Most, by AGS Staff

 Additionally, your organization should discuss and evaluate the ways in which it incorporates and implements culturally competent practices.
 (For example, Half Pints-R-Us, a nonprofit serving children with life-threatening illnesses, might discuss how to develop cultural competency policies regarding religious beliefs and services provided to children and their families.)
 The marriage of different experiences and perspectives brings a diverse array of opportunities to effectively serve your target audience, so get those policies in place.
 This is a crucial part of creating an effective project or program because you want it to best help all the people you serve.

 Never underestimate the power of a different perspective.
 Many things, including the realization that it’s not enough to incidentally be aware of diversity, should be strategically included within various levels of your organization.
 When it comes to grant writing, it’s common place for funders to ask about various demographics of the people served (e.g., gender, race, ethnicity, income status, etc.).
 Some funders also ask you to provide the racial and gender composition of your staff and/or board of directors.
-While I’m no funder, I suspect I know why they want to know this information.
+While we’re not funders, we suspect we know why they want to know this information.
 When board or committee members, staff, and others who inform the values of an organization come from a wide array of backgrounds, each person brings their unique perspective which helps shape how the mission is advanced, problems are solved, and innovation is achieved.
 A McKinsey & Company study found that companies with greater gender diversity are 15% more likely to outperform others financially (above their respective national industry medians), and those with greater ethnic diversity are 35% more likely. (https://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters) An environment where everyone feels respected and valued fosters high-quality work and productivity.
 For my bottom-line driven friends, this translates into better service delivery and increased outcomes – maybe even more funding.

 STRENGTH IN DIVERSITY